iscilyas/tolino_b300_twrp/README.md

 5. open terminal in `twrp-8.1` directory;
 6. `export LC_ALL=C`
 7. `. build/envsetup.sh`
-8. `lunch omni_vision6-userdebug`
+8. `lunch omni_vision6-userdebug` for tolino vision 6 or `lunch omni_epos3-userdebug` for tolino epos 3
 9. `mka recoveryimage`

-if everything is successful you should find built recovery at path `twrp-8.1/out/target/product/vision6/recovery.img`
+if everything is successful you should find built recovery at path `twrp-8.1/out/target/product/vision6/recovery.img` or `twrp-8.1/out/target/product/epos3/recovery.img`

 ## Credits
 Thanks to [Ryogo-X](https://github.com/Ryogo-X) for Nook Glowlight 4 twrp port on which this is heavily based: https://github.com/Ryogo-X/nook_gentoo_twrp.git